gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 ### Connect from Linux

-1. From the desktop open either _Remote Desktop Viewer_ or the _Remmina Remote Desktop Client_.
++ From the desktop open either _Remote Desktop Viewer_ or the _Remmina Remote Desktop Client_.
+    - `sudo apt-get install remmina`
-2. Change the connection protocol to VNC.
++ Change the connection protocol to VNC.
-3. Connect to _hostname.local:1_.
++ Connect to _hostname.local:1_.
-4. Enter the vnc password.
++ Enter the vnc password.
-5. When done, just close the window.
++ When done, just close the window.

 ### Connect from a browser